Society of Students Against Poverty

-Society of Students Against Poverty (Imam Ali's Popular Students Relief Society), (جمعیت امام علی, Jameeat-e-Imam Ali) is the first nonpartisan, student NGO in Iran founded in 1999 and has its first official office in Sharif University in 2000.
+Society of Students Against Poverty (Imam Ali's Popular Students Relief Society), (جمعیت امام علی, Jameeat-e-Imam Ali) is the first nonpartisan, student NGO in Iran founded in 1999 and had its first official office in Sharif University in 2000.

-The major activities are social problems, especially about children.
+The major activities are tending to social problems, with focus on issues related to children.
 Since 2010 the NGO is a member of United Nations Economic and Social Council.

 The founder of the Imam Ali's Popular Students Relief Society Sharmin Meymandi Nejad, is the initiator of Intelligent Charity.

 Intelligent Charity Organization means an organization in which all the members are like a body, they evaluate the circumstances especially in social problems and present solutions in every case.
-Solutions are given by the university students that have expert and knowledge in that case.
-The solutions are based on students’ theory and domain researches and make program and schedules.
+Solutions are given by the university students who have expertise and knowledge in the case they work on.
+The solutions are based on students’ theory and domain researches and include planning and timetables.